OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user clicks "Add User"

 **Then**: The user is created and a success confirmation is displayed with the message `User has been created with ID: <new user ID>` and the input fields are cleared

----

-**Given**: The admin page is open and the user has entered data in fields: first name, last name with more than 50 characters in either field

-**When**: The user clicks "Add User"

-**Then**: An error message is returned indicating that the maximum length of first or last name is 50 characters.

 ## Class Diagram